 Meanwhile, additional rules may apply to your situation, so make sure you do your research before making any decisions.

 Also note, if you’re an AMP customer, a Downsizer Contribution Form from the Australian Taxation Office (ATO) will need to be provided to AMP when making, or prior to making, this type of contribution.
-These forms will be available from 1 July 2018.

 Check out our infographic below for a snapshot of some of the advantages and considerations.